resire02/capstone48_intro_to_microcontrollers/docs/lab-2/Lab-2.md

 <sup>2</sup>Basic methods can be found in the Adafruit_SSD1306.h file in the repository: https://github.com/adafruit/Adafruit_SSD1306/

-The OLED display will display the Adafruit logo by default, we need to call `clearDisplay()` to clear it off before doing any clear operations:
+The OLED display will display the Adafruit logo by default, we need to call `clearDisplay()` to clear it off before doing any draw operations:

 ```
   display.clearDisplay(); // clear the Adafruit logo